UBC-STAT/stat-545-guidebook/README.md

 This framework of tools is under construction, as we move to a solution that's more scalable in terms of future iterations and multiple collaborators.
 We appreciate your patience and welcome your feedback!

+Course content lives on GitHub.
+If you'd like to gain more famliarity with GitHub, check out [GitHub's introduction](https://guides.github.com/activities/hello-world/).

 ## About STAT 545/547M

 STAT 545 is "Part I" of learning how to